carlst99/DbgCensus/docs/src/rest/README.md

 ### Retrieving distinct field values

-There is a shortcut for the `c:distinct` parameter on the `ICensusRestClient` interface which directly returns the list of unique values, preventing you from having to define a custom model.
+There is a shortcut for the `c:distinct` parameter on the `ICensusRestClient` interface which directly returns the list of unique values, preventing you from having to define a custom model for the response.

 The generic type argument of the method should match the model of the field you are querying.